 Current areas of research include:

-- Signalling pathways in kidney podocytes.
+- Signalling pathways controlling kidney podocyte morphology.

 - Characterization of a novel neuronal adaptor protein, ShcD.